SoftBank's Son hails 'golden eggs' as Vision Fund rallies

-TOKYO (Reuters) - SoftBank Group Corp’s Vision Fund unit posted an 844 billion yen ($8 billion) third quarter profit on Monday as Chief Executive Masayoshi Son hailed the bounce back of his investment portfolio.
+TOKYO (Reuters) - SoftBank Group Corp Chief Executive Masayoshi Son boasted of delivering “golden eggs” on Monday, after his company’s Vision Fund unit rebounded from a loss to record an 844 billion yen ($8 billion) third quarter profit.

 The profit marks a sea change from a year earlier when high-profile misses such as the flopped IPO of office sharing firm WeWork and the COVID-19 pandemic forced Son to sell assets to stabilise his investing empire.

-But with interest rates at rock bottom, an ebullient market is now driving tech stock gains and a turnaround at the Vision Fund unit.
+One of Japan’s wealthiest people, Son is viewed as a maverick in a business culture that generally eschews risk taking.

-Son returned to a favoured analogy – that SoftBank is a goose that lays golden eggs by backing fast-growing companies such as Alibaba.
+Rock bottom interest rates and an ebullient market that is driving tech stock gains have helped the turnaround at the Vision Fund unit.

-Softbank-backed firms home selling platform Opendoor and food delivery app operator Doordash went public during the quarter.
+Softbank-backed firms that went public during the quarter include selling platform Opendoor and food delivery app operator Doordash.

 Softbank said unrealised gains in Doordash amounted to $10.7 billion.